What is Dill? A Complete Guide to Uses, Storage, and Recipes

 While not as common as in other regions, dill (called "dhania") is sometimes used in Indian cuisine, particularly in vegetarian dishes and chutneys.
 It adds a fresh, slightly citrusy note to curries and flatbreads.

-Conclusion: Dill Define Your Cooking
+Conclusion: Elevate Your Cooking with Dill

 There you have it—everything you need to know about dill, from its definition to storage tips, usage hacks, and global culinary influences.
 Whether you're a seasoned chef or a casual cook, dill is a versatile and flavorful herb that can elevate your dishes in countless ways.